 Professor Frank is also actively involved in science outreach as a popular science writer.
 He has contributed articles to Discover and Astronomy magazines.
 He received the science-writing prize from the Solar Physics Division of the American Astronomical Society in 1999,

-For further details, go to Professor Frank's home page at: http://www.adamfrankscience.com.
+For further details, visit Professor Frank's website at: http://www.adamfrankscience.com.